Work with an agency that is contracted with Elder Services to ensure the best quality care

 Businesses competing for the same market share often benefits us as consumers by providing us with more options.
 Home care doesn’t necessarily follow that rule because it’s not truly an “apples to apples” comparison.
 Massachusetts and the Federal government DO NOT regulate private home care agencies UNLESS the agency has contract(s) with Elder Services.
-Agencies, including ABC Home Healthcare Professionals that have these contracts undergo extensive licensing inspections by the state to monitor quality and standards of care.
+However agencies including ABC Home Healthcare Professionals that have these contracts undergo extensive licensing inspections by the state to monitor quality and standards of care.
 Working with an agency that is also contracted with Elder Services ensures the best quality care for you or your loved one.
 ABC has contracts with numerous Elder Service Agencies throughout the North Shore, Metro Boston, Cape Ann and Merrimack Valley communities.

 Another consideration for choosing a home care agency is the number of years they’ve been in business and who manages the organization.
 An established reputable agency can provide references for the care they’ve provided over the years.
 For more than a decade, ABC Home Healthcare has helped keep seniors safe at home.
 As a family owned business, we strive to treat each client as if they were a member of our own family.